aflin/rampart_docs/source/rampart-server.rst

       server thread pool.
 The default, if ``useThreads`` is ``true`` or is unset, is the number of cpu cores on the current system.

+    * ``maxRead``: A :green:`Number`, the largest single read from a client allowed in the event loop.
+If reading data larger than this, it will be done in multiple cycles of the event loop in order to allow the servicing of other requests.
+A high number can make receiving large requests unfairly slow down other clients, especially if the server is not using multiple threads.
+A low number will slow down the reading of data over the specified size.
+Default is ``65536``.

+    * ``maxWrite``: A :green:`Number`, the largest single write to a client allowed in the event loop.
+If writing data larger than this, it will be done in multiple cycles of the event loop in order to allow the servicing of other requests.
+A high number can make sending large replies unfairly slow down other clients, especially if the server is not using multiple threads.
+A low number will slow down the writing of data over the specified size.
+Default is ``65536``.

     * ``secure``: A :green:`Boolean`, whether to use SSL/TLS layer for serving via the ``https`` protocol.
 Default is ``false``.
 If ``true``, the ``sslKeyFile`` and ``sslCertFile`` parameters must also be set.